Your go-to list to keeping cool this summer in the South West.

 The South West has an ever-growing calendar of events, and summer is one of the best times to embrace gourmet foodie festivals, outdoor concerts and world-renowned sports competitions.

 Calling all Pinot-lovers!
-Raise your glass at this brand new event in the Southern Forests and Valleys this February 11-14.
-The first ever Pinot Picnic is a chance to wine and dine your way through Manjimup and Pemberton with a four-day celebration of extraordinary pop-up pinot themed events, or take the experience home and indulge in local gourmet picnic hampers paired perfectly with regional pinots.
+Raise your glass at this event returning to the Southern Forests and Valleys in 2022.
+The Pinot Picnic is a chance to wine and dine your way through Manjimup and Pemberton with a four-day celebration of extraordinary pop-up pinot themed events, or take the experience home and indulge in local gourmet picnic hampers paired perfectly with regional pinots.
 From sparkling soirées, tasting masterclasses, vineyard experiences, to wine-matching brunches, lunches and dinners, there's no doubt it's the season for pinot!
 Stay in the loop by subscribing to the mailing list on their website - tickets on sale soon!

-For all beer-inclined, the 2021 South West Craft Beer Festival is an absolute must.
-Taking place in Signall Park in Busselton on February 27, this is the perfect opportunity to sip and savour the best golden nectar the South West has to offer.
+For all beer-inclined, the 2022 South West Craft Beer Festival is an absolute must.
+Taking place in Signall Park in Busselton on Saturday 5 March 2022, this is the perfect opportunity to sip and savour the best golden nectar the South West has to offer.
 The festival showcases more than 120+ refreshing local brews alongside enticing cuisine and groovy local beats.
-Secure your ticket now!
+Get your tickets here.

 4. Mountain bike adventures